huaweicloud/terraform-provider-huaweicloud/docs/data-sources/sfs_file_system.md

 The following arguments are supported:

+* `region` - (Optional, String) Specifies the region in which to obtain the shared file system.
+  If omitted, the provider-level region will be used.

 * `name` - (Optional, String) The name of the shared file system.

 * `id` - (Optional, String) The UUID of the shared file system.